Previous Generation Virtual Machines Pricing

 A temporary disk is storage that’s attached directly to the deployed VM.
 Data on a temporary disk is lost once the VM is shut down.
 If you need persistent storage, there are a number of types and sizes of persistent data disks available that are charged separately.
 Please see storage pricing for information.
 For persistent VM storage, we recommend that you use Managed Disks to take advantage of better management features, scalability, availability, and security.

 Maybe.
 If the status says “Stopped (Deallocated),” you’re not being billed.
 If it says, “Stopped Allocated,” you’re still being billed for allocated virtual cores (not the software license itself).
-Full details on virtual machine states are available here.
+Full details on virtual machine states are available on the documentation page.

 State Billed Details Starting Yes The initial starting state of virtual machines as they’re going through the boot cycle.
 This period is billed as the virtual machines are running.
 Running (Started) Yes The running state of the virtual machine.
 Stopped Yes You are billed for allocated cores, but not software license.